Jewelry Care

 Storage

-It is recommended that whenever you are not wearing your jewelry to store it in an airtight jewelry box, cloth, or plastic bag to help slow down the natural process of oxidation.
+It is recommended that whenever you are not wearing your jewelry, store it in an airtight jewelry box, cloth, or plastic bag to help slow down the natural process of oxidation.

 What to Avoid